shakebugs/shake-docs/docs/flutter/activity.md

 ## Setting up

 ### User actions
-User actions tracking is not supported for Shake Flutter SDK.
+User actions tracking is currently not supported.

 ### Network requests
-Shake provides you a wrapper for _dart.io HttpClient_ class which allows you to track network requests.
+Shake provides you a wrapper for _dart:io HttpClient_ class which allows you to track network requests.
 Additionally, if you are using _dio_ or _http_ packages for sending network requsts, you can use one our extensions.

-#### dart.io
+#### dart:io
 Use _ShakeHttpClient_ wrapper class to perform network requests.
 All network requests sent with _ShakeHttpClient_ will be visible on the dashboard.